vyth/OrderedClientStartup/README.md

 ### About

-Module created to allow clients (applications) to be spawned in a specified order and then moved to the proper screen, tag, position and dimensions.
-The, currently unreleased, AwesomeWM version 4.3 fixes this issue which can be built from [their official repo.](https://github.com/awesomeWM/awesome)
+Module created to allow clients to be spawned in a specified order and then moved to the proper screen, tag, position and dimensions.
+The currently unreleased AwesomeWM version 4.3 fixes this issue which can be built from [their official repo.](https://github.com/awesomeWM/awesome)

 For those who are using 4.2 until 4.3 is officially released, this module will make it easier to get the clients positioned.
+And likely still work in 4.3, but their new way of doing it is less messy than this.

 ### How to Use

-**(1)** Place the OrderedClientStartup.lua file in your lua's path, for example:
+**(1)** Place the [OrderedClientStartup.lua](https://github.com/vyth/OrderedClientStartup/blob/master/rc.lua) file in your lua's path, for example:

 ```
 ~/.luarocks/share/lua/5.2/